-Faf du Plessis Profile
+Faf du Plessis Biography

 Francois Du Plessis popularly known as Faf Du Plessis is the current captain of South Africa cricket team in all the three formats of the game.

 He is a right handed batsman and also a right handed leg spinner.
 He is a frontline middle order batsman who is known for his skill of building the innings.

 Faf is one of the most consistent batsman in the world cricket and also one of the finest fielders playing today.